 Helping You Keep Your Driver’s License After a DUI Arrest

-If charged with DUI in Georgia, one of the most serious potential consequences you face is license suspension.
+If charged with DUI in Georgia, one of the most serious potential consequences you face is DUI license suspension.
 License suspension can make it difficult or impossible for you to drive to work and go about your daily life.

 I am George McCranie IV, a Coffee County suspended license attorney helping clients in southeast Georgia fight DUI charges in criminal and administrative proceedings.
 If you retain me as your lawyer, I will do whatever I can to help you keep your driver’s license.

 Did the Police Give You a 10-Day Letter?
-If so, Call an Attorney Today.
+If So, Call an Attorney Today.

 If the police took your driver’s license during a DUI stop, they should have given you an administrative license suspension (ALS) letter.
 The ALS letter is also known as a 10-day letter.
 The letter provides information on how to request a driver’s license hearing from the Department of Driver Services (DDS).